• Skip to primary navigation

 • If you already have the oven turned on at around 180˚C fan / 200˚C / 360˚F convection / 392˚F then you can toast the almonds in the oven.
 Sprinkle them in an even layer on a baking sheet and bake for around 5 minutes, checking regularly, until lightly golden.

-• To cut the Christmas slice, remove from the fridge 5-10 minutes before you want to cut it, then use a sharp knife that has been dipped in hot water and wiped clean.
+• To cut White Christmas slice neatly: remove from the fridge 5-10 minutes before you want to cut it, then use a sharp knife that has been dipped in hot water and wiped clean.

 Storage

-• Keep the chocolate slice, covered, in the fridge for up to a week.
+• Keep the chocolate slice in the fridge in an airtight container for up to a week.

 Variations